 Maria Staunton, EMPOWER Manager, was delighted with the businesses that took part in the second cycle of the EMPOWER START Programme: “This year we had over 80 ladies applying to the EMPOWER Programme.
 These ladies who pitched today all have a very bright future ahead of them.
 They all had to carry out extensive market research during the programme testing the viability of their idea.
 They also learned other skills such as marketing, sales, finance, social media and pitching their business ideas at the end of the Programme.
 We worked with them on developing their confidence and developing a good support network.”

 “I, along with other State agencies in the region, look forward to working with them to progress their businesses.
 I thank the Department of Justice and Equality and the ESF for their support, and also the Local Enterprise Offices and other agencies such as the Western Development Commission for their support today and WestBIC.
 The enormous response to the EMPOWER Programme highlights huge demand:

 over 170 women have applied for the EMPOWER Programmes (Start and Growth) since it began back in 2017.
 Sixty-four ladies have participated on both programmes, with 41 completing the Start programme.

-The next recruitment for EMPOWER Start will be September 2019.
-Anyone interested should contact EMPOWER office 0949043198 or see www.fb.ie/empowerher.ie or www.empoerher.ie
+The next recruitment for EMPOWER START will be September 2019.
+Anyone interested should contact THE EMPOWER office 0949043198 or see www.fb.ie/empowerher.ie or www.empowerher.ie